akshayBhardwaj23/takeover-done/docs/RUNBOOK.md

 ## Runbook

+> **Note for Team Members**: If you're setting up your development environment for the first time, see [DEVELOPMENT_SETUP.md](./DEVELOPMENT_SETUP.md) for detailed instructions on running the app independently with your own Cloudflare tunnel.

 ### Prerequisites

 - Node.js (LTS), pnpm
 - PostgreSQL database (e.g., Supabase/Neon).
 Use pooler with `sslmode=require` for local dev.
 - HTTPS tunnel (Cloudflare Tunnel or ngrok) for Shopify OAuth/webhooks
+  - **Important**: Each developer needs their own tunnel for independent development

 ### Environment